-Plate 9.3 Epifaunal breakdown for the former East Anglia Zone: Number of individuals by class (Includes data from the East Anglia Zone Surveys and the East Anglia THREE / FOUR survey).
+Plate 9.4 Epifaunal breakdown for the East Anglia TWO site: Number of species by class (Includes data from the East Anglia Zone Surveys and the East Anglia THREE / FOUR survey).

-- 147. Figure 9.9 displays the epifaunal diversity in the East Anglia ONE North windfarm site in the context of the former East Anglia Zone.
-Diversity (measured in terms of number of species) ranges from 11 to 20 species per sample. - 148.
+- 147. The class Hydrozoa constituted over 15% of the species identified within the former East Anglia Zone with Hydractinia echinata (found at 69 sample stations) and Tubularia sp. (identified at 30 sample stations) the most widely distributed. - 148.
+Figure 9.9 displays the epifaunal diversity in the East Anglia TWO windfarm site in the context of the former East Anglia Zone.
+Diversity (measured in terms of number of species) ranges from 7 to 20 species per sample. - 149.
 Multivariate analysis of the ZEA epifaunal data which was completed for the East Anglia THREE EIA identified four faunal groups (Figure 9.10).
-The East Anglia ONE North windfarm site is dominated by epifaunal group D with one sample in the northern offshore cable corridor being characterised by group B. These groups are characterised by the following key taxa:

-- The fish family, Gobiidae (groups D and B); - The hermit crab family Paguridae (groups D and B); - The lesser weever fish Echiichthys vipera (groups D and B) - The flatfish Limanda limanda (group D); - The common starfish Asteria Rubens (group D); and - The shrimp C. Almani. - 149.
+The East Anglia TWO windfarm site is dominated by epifaunal group D with one sample in the northern offshore cable corridor being characterised by group B. These groups are characterised by the following key taxa: - The fish family, Gobiidae (groups D and B); - The hermit crab family Paguridae (groups D and B); - The lesser weever fish Echiichthys vipera (groups D and B) - The flatfish Limanda limanda (group D); - The common starfish Asteria Rubens (group D); and - The shrimp C. Almani. - 150.
 The multivariate analysis of the samples collected during the East Anglia Zone Survey demonstrated that there was a significant relationship between biological communities and sediment type (MESL 2011).